 Back in Bellenden is your best bet with an influx of independents like The Montpellier and The Victoria Inn, all classic and all give just as much as they get with hidden independent cinemas, rooms upstairs (for that kinda afternoon session) and serious snacks.

 Looking to booze with a view?
-The terrace out front of The Clockhouse overlooks Peckham Rye park or The Rye on the other side of the park has a mega garden and outdoor table tennis for all you outdoorsy types.
+The terrace out front of The Clockhouse overlooks Peckham Rye park or The Angel Oak on the other side of the park has a mega garden and outdoor table tennis for all you outdoorsy types.

 The Montpellier, 43 Choumert Road SE15 4AR ● The Victoria Inn, 77-79 Choumert Road SE15 4AR ● The Clockhouse, 196A Peckham Rye SE22 9QA ● The Rye, 31 Peckham Rye SE15 3NX